skonfig/base/type/__ssh_authorized_key/man.rst

    The authorized_keys file which should be managed. key
    The SSH key which shall be managed in ``--file``.

+   The value can either be:

-   Must be a string containing the ssh keytype, base64-encoded key and optional trailing comment which shall be added to the given authorized_keys file.
+   * a string containing the SSH public key "line", or
+   * a path to a file local to the config host which contains the SSH public key.

 OPTIONAL PARAMETERS